vic/happy/README.md

 end
 ```

+The default `:else -> :error` unhappy path can be customized
-if you provide an `else` block, it must contain `cond` clauses to recover on errors:
+by an `else` block which must contain additional `cond` clauses like:

 ```elixir
 happy do